rostislav-matveev/FvwmPy/README.md

   Every time `m.sendmessage(...)` is executed `m.sendmessage_hook()`
   with the same arguments will also be called.
-  `m.sendmessage_hook()` does nothing, but can be overloaded, for example to let GUI part know that a message was sent.
+  `m.sendmessage_hook()` does nothing, but can be overloaded, for example, to let GUI part know that a message was sent.

 - **`m.getreply(msg,context_window=None,timeout=0.5)`**

-  Send string message 'msg' to FVWM and request to send it back in the context `context_window`.
-If timeout is given and not `None`, then return not later then after timeout seconds.
+  Send string message `msg` to FVWM and request to send it back in the context `context_window`.
+If `timeout` is given and not `None`, then return not later then after timeout seconds.
 If for some reason no reply was received from FVWM, `None` is returned.